You are enough, just as you are.

 You have a beating heart and blood pulsing through your veins, you have air in your lungs.
 These things are beautiful and they are good.
 They will sustain you even if you cannot sustain yourself.

-And there is a gathering of energy, nature and humanity are rooting for you, exclaiming your wholeness, beauty and worth from the hilltops, with every roll of the ocean and every rattle of your lungs, we are rooting for you.
+And there is a gathering of energy, nature and humanity that is rooting for you, exclaiming your wholeness, beauty and worth from the hilltops, with every roll of the ocean and every rattle of your lungs, we are rooting for you.